 Method 1: Use a Tofu Press

-A tofu press is by no means necessary, but it’s a good investment if you cook with a lot of tofu!
-The advantage is that it can squeeze out more water that the other two methods.
+A tofu press is by no means necessary, but it's a good investment if you cook with a lot of tofu.
+The advantage to using one is that it can potentially squeeze out more water that the other two methods.

 - Tofu presses have different designs, so follow the user instructions on your model to press your tofu.

 - If you're working with a tofu press that looks like mine, simply place a whole block of tofu into the base, which is shaped like a box with an open top.
 Place the top plate over top of the tofu, and engage the plunger to press the plate down on the tofu, squeezing out the water.

 - Let it sit for at least 15 minutes, remove the tofu from the press, and get cooking!

 Tip: I like to place my tofu press in the sink while pressing to avoid creating a watery mess all over the counter!

 Method 2: Use Heavy Objects